-There are many ways to encourage kids to share more random acts of kindness in their day.
+There are plenty of ways to show kindness for kids.
 But I wanted to make it into a game rather than something resembling a punishment.
-After all, forced acts of kindness don’t seem likely to catch on.
+After all, forced acts of kindness kind of defeats the purpose.

 When the kids are bickering and name calling, it doesn’t work to just tell them to stop calling names.
 You can punish it out of them, I suppose.
 But unless you replace it with something more positive, good luck keeping that negative vibe out of the house.

 Instead, try these methods for teaching random acts of kindness.

 Give each child the name of another child.
 Ask them to secretly do kind things for their person.
 The secret part clearly works better if you have a medium sized family, but it’s perfectly fine to do this with just 2 kids, too.
 You can even get in on the action to add a little mystery.

 This works well because it’s fun to be sneaky.
 Plus there’s no need to feel embarrassed about doing kind acts when no one sees you doing them.
 (A great bonus for the introverted child.)

 It’s also rather open ended.
 This could be a good thing for a creative child.
 But might not work as well with an unmotivated child who would consider their job done after a half-hearted attempt at throwing a blanket on a bed.

 Another fun idea is to jump in the car with some treats.
 Have the kids jump out and leave treats for each neighbor.
 This can cost as much as you want.
 Or choose the #yearofno option and bake cookies using ingredients you have on hand.